The Frontier Development Lab

 Over the past three years, FDL’s research teams have worked on challenges under five key mission areas: Planetary Defence, Living with our Star, The Moon for Good, Mission Control for Earth, and Are we Alone?

-For the 2019 research sprint we are developing challenge questions that build on previous missions, and also looking at new areas including Climate Toolbox, Mission Support, Astronaut Health and Connecting our Planet.
+For the 2019 research sprint we are developing challenge questions that build on previous missions, and also looking at new areas including Clouds and Climate Variability, Disaster Prevention, Progress and Response (Floods) and Ground station.

 How do you select the challenges?